 Forms that double-submit

-To avoid these issues, you should choose a good CRM and explain to your employees what and how they should do manually.
+To avoid these issues, you should choose a good customer relationship management system and explain to your employees what and how they should do it manually to ensure everyone is on the same page.

-If you have never used a CRM before, you might struggle to fill it with data.
+If you have never used customer relationship management (CRM) software before, you might struggle to fill it with data.
 Here is what you should do to collect exhaustive information about your customers in one place:

 Check your old emails

-If you tick all these boxes, you'll import to your database the detailed history of your past transactions with each of your clients.
+If you tick all these boxes, you'll import into your database the detailed history of your past transactions with each of your clients.

 Sales-related